DOES SPAY/NEUTER CAUSE NEGATIVE BEHAVIOR CHANGES IN DOGS?

 - the assertion of vets and behaviorists that their dog would behave better and become more manageable once spayed

-- state law requiring that all dogs adopted from shelters/rescues must be spayed
+- state law requiring that all female dogs adopted from shelters/rescues must be spayed

 Alternatively, many people acquire their female dog after she has been spayed and have no way of knowing how she behaved before being spayed.
 In either case, guardians may find their dog exhibiting unacceptable behavior, with no way to know the genesis of this behavior.